 “High above the Border” is about a film-clip of a hummingbird in flight, which migrated from the Nazis via New York Zoological Society and ended up in a Canadian documentary about bird migration.

 The story is based upon a transcript from a speech by the zoologist Fairfield Osborn at the Institute of Women’s Professional Relations in February of 1940, about photography as a tool in scientific research.
-Fairfield Osborn, from the New York Zoological Society, explained how he borrowed from Germany a remarkable slow motion film of the flight of the hummingbird providing ornithology with a new conception of the methods of flight.
+Osborn, from the New York Zoological Society, explained how he borrowed from Germany a remarkable slow motion film of the flight of the hummingbird providing ornithology with a new conception of the methods of flight.
 He later found out that it’s source was the Nazi Division of Ballistic and Aeronautics.
-Horrified by this discovery he appropriated the footage into a Canadian documentary production about bird migration between North and South America.
+Horrified by this discovery, and in an attempt to save the hummingbird from the Nazis, he appropriated the footage into a Canadian documentary production about bird migration between North and South America.
 Never revealing the origin of the footage.
-The idea was to save the hummingbird.
 The documentary High over the Borders won an Academy award in 1942.